Roberto de Mattei: COVID-19–related publications

-At the beginning of the COVID-19 pandemic, de Mattei published a book entitled Le misteriose origini del Coronavirus (The mysterious origins of Coronavirus) published in 2021 with Edizioni Fiducia, which supported the lab leak theory.
-He also published On the Moral Liceity of the Vaccination, a book on the moral permissibility of vaccines.
+During the COVID-19 pandemic, de Mattei published Le misteriose origini del Coronavirus (The Mysterious Origins of Coronavirus), a 2021 book released by Edizioni Fiducia that advances the hypothesis of a laboratory origin for the virus.
+He also authored On the Moral Liceity of the Vaccination, a work discussing the moral permissibility of receiving vaccines in light of Catholic ethical teaching.